boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type.md

 # Aggregating Value Columns Based on Type

-Each value column configured to widget can be aggregated individually based on the type you define.
-Following table illustrates the aggregation types and their use.
+Each value column configured for the widget can be aggregated individually based on the type you define.
+The following table illustrates the aggregation types and their respective uses.

 <table>
 <tr>